CHIPAsia/chip-for-woocommerce/readme.txt

     - This is for getting payment status from CHIP
   - **/purchases/<id\>/refund**
     - This is for refunding payment

+= How to clone CHIP for WooCommerce? =

+Create new class and extend WC_Gateway_Chip or WC_Gateway_Chip_Subscription with own class.

+Then, hook it with filter woocommerce_payment_gateways and pass the method own class name to it.

 == Links ==